An afternoon tea with a difference at Como, The Halkin:

 Tea is served away from the main restaurant in cosy, elegant bar area.

-The Halkin is a beautifully designed hotel which looks Georgian but is actually purpose built.
+The Halkin is a beautifully designed London hotel which looks Georgian but is actually purpose built.
 Inside, the contemporary interior is minimalist and discrete, the work of architects Laboratorio Associati of Milan.
 There are just 41 rooms in the Hotel and it’s somewhere that oozes exclusivity.